-HIS 3311 Junior Colloquium in History This course helps to prepare students for the capstone senior seminar in history, with a secondary emphasis on supporting thoughtful preparation for their careers after college graduation.
+HIS 3311 Junior Colloquium in History Prepares students for the senior thesis seminar in history, with a secondary emphasis on supporting thoughtful preparation for their careers after college graduation.
 Moreover, if possible, they will attend a professional meeting with sessions in the scholarly field in which they wish to conduct research.
 Students will also develop personal statements, curriculum vitae and other materials to help them pursue careers and/or further study after graduation.
 Offered on a Pass-D-Fail basis.
-Students must earn a Pass in order to receive permission to enroll in the Senior Seminar.
+Students must earn a Pass in order to receive permission to enroll in the Senior Thesis Seminar.